-The foot is the lowest point of the human leg.
+The foot is the lowermost point of the human leg.
 The foot’s shape, along with the body’s natural balance-keeping systems, make humans capable of not only walking, but also running, climbing, and countless other activities.

-The foot’s complex structure contains more than 100 tendons, ligaments, and muscles that move nearly three dozen joints while bones provide structure.
+The foot’s complex structure contains more than 100 tendons, ligaments, and muscles that move nearly three dozen joints, while bones provide structure.
 The structure of the foot is similar to that of the hand, but because the foot bears more weight, it is stronger and less mobile.

 The bones of the foot are organized into rows named tarsal bones, metatarsal bones, and phalanges.
 These make up the toes and broad section of the feet.
-The other bones of the foot are that create the ankle and connecting bones include:
+The other bones of the foot that create the ankle and connecting bones include: